Welcome to Old who’s, top-ten worst episodes countdown.

-The Romans is the first period in the First Doctor’s run which just doesnt work.
-After acceptable period pieces, such as Marco Polo and Reign Of Terror, which were historical, educational and interesting; The Romans comes across as a talky bore-fest.
+The Romans – is the first period drama – in the First Doctor’s run which doesn’t work.
+After acceptable period pieces, such as Marco Polo and Reign Of Terror; which were historical, educational and sometimes humourous; The Romans comes across as a talky bore-fest.

-The Doctor and companions decide to hideout at a Roman villa, for a break from adventuring but eventually get drawn into a plot surrounding Emporer Nero.
+The Doctor and companions, decide to hideout at a Roman villa.
+To catch a break from adventuring but they eventually get drawn into a plot surrounding Emporer Nero.

 9)Leisure Hive – Season 18 – Fourth Doctor

-Extremely bizarre and dated ‘colony under siege’ type affair, which gives Tom Baker a chance at flexing his acting muscle – by playing an old version of the Doctor.
+Extremely bizarre and dated ‘colony-under-siege’ type affair, which gives Tom Baker a chance at flexing his acting muscle – by playing an ‘old’ version of the Fourth Doctor.

-The Doctor and Romana take some time out, at a future Earth leisure colony.
-Only to uncover a plot to kill everyone.
+The Doctor and Romana, take some time out – at a future Earth leisure colony.
+Only to uncover a plot to kill everyone there.

-Crap visuals, poor plotting and badly designed alien costumes make this play more like a poor episode of 60’s Star Trek – TOS; than Doctor Who.
+Crap visuals, poor plotting and badly designed alien costumes.
+Make this play more like a poor episode of 60’s Star Trek – TOS; than Doctor Who.

-This showcases everything wrong with the new JNT era of Who.
-Poor writing removes K-9 from the story; by having the super intelligent robot-dog – improbably chase a throwball into the sea and blow-up.
+This showcases everything wrong with the new JNT-era of Classic Doctor Who.
+Poor writing, removes K-9 from the story; by having the super intelligent robot-dog – improbably chase a throwball; into the sea and blow-up.